deephacks/westty/readme.md

 # westty

-Server engine using Weld and Netty for building REST applications.
+Server engine using Weld and Netty for building web applications using REST and WebSockets.

 * https://netty.io
 * http://seamframework.org/Weld